-- a Existing heritage and character-buildings should be retained and incorporated into any new development proposal. - b Development incentives may be applied through the deemed provisions and the provisions of this Precinct Structure Plan to encourage the preservation and enhancement of heritage and character places (refer to 6.17.1 Development Incentives for Community BenefitDevelopment Incentives for Community Benefit).
+a Existing heritage and character buildings should be retained and incorporated into any new development proposal.

-- c New buildings adjacent to character buildings shall have an architectural character that respects and complements the existing surrounding character buildings.
+- b Development incentives may be applied through the deemed provisions and the provisions of this Precinct Structure Plan to encourage the preservation and enhancement of heritage and character places (refer to 7.1 Development Incentives for Community Benefit). - c New buildings adjacent to character buildings shall have an architectural character that respects and complements the existing surrounding character buildings.
 This character should draw from prominent materials and colours of the area and shall express and strengthen the intended place identity. - d Contemporary architectural styles are acceptable provided they are designed manner that creatively interprets materials, forms, and patterns of the locality.